 Director Fede Avarez has been asked about the current extended version but wasn't able to throw any light on the matter.

-tumblers for them and they were then shown posing for photographs while, initially, holding their tumblers.
-The background changed to show different countries and settings, and the arrangement of the group also changed, with the characters no longer
+drink into tumblers for them and they were then shown posing for photographs while, initially, holding their tumblers.
+The background changed to show different countries and settings, and the arrangement of the group also changed, with the

 The ASA received two complaints.